 - Install security devices, such as motion-sensor lights or a burglar alarm.

-- Ask your local police if they will do a security audit of your home — then tackle as many of their suggestions as you can afford.
+- Ask your local police if they will do a security audit of your home.
+Then, tackle as many of their suggestions as you can afford.

 - Keep bushes in front of windows clipped back so no one can hide behind them while they are jimmying the locks.
+Planting bushes with thorns under windows may deter potential burglars.

 - Keep valuables such as important documents, money or expensive collections out of sight and, if possible, in a locked safe.